aquastar/academic-kickstart/content/authors/admin/_index.md

 - Visitors

 ---
 - An interdisciplinary work for material discovery is accepted by **Nature Communications**, and it is online [Paper Link](https://www.nature.com/articles/s41467-019-13214-1?utm_campaign=MultipleJournals_USG_DEVICE&utm_source=Nature_community&utm_medium=Community_sites&utm_content=BenJoh-Nature-MultipleJournals-Engineering-Global)
   , [Blog](https://devicematerialscommunity.nature.com/users/328140-chen-ling/posts/56441-discovering-novel-solid-state-lithium-ion-conductors-through-unsupervised-learning)
-- The work using graph nueral network for runtime estimation of circuit decryption is accetped by **DATE 2020**
+- The work using graph neural network for runtime estimation of circuit decryption is accetped by **DATE 2020**
 - Solution for designing school attendance zones is accepted by **ACM SIGSPATIAL** and **AAAI-EAAI 2020**